 Drug abuse always carries the risk of serious side effects, including overdose.
 Whether you abuse alcohol, an illegal drug such as cocaine, or medications prescribed by a doctor—such as opioid painkillers—addiction development will always be a concern.
-And in many cases, if substance abuse behavior persists, there remains a real possibility of overdose.
+And in many cases, if substance abuse behavior persists, there remains a real possibility of a drug overdose.

 Any drug overdose can be either accidental or intentional.
 Accidental overdoses tend to happen when people take more of a prescription medication than originally intended to achieve certain results, or when they use too much of an illegal drug trying to get a better high.
 Intentional overdoses are usually a result of someone trying to commit suicide.
 Regardless of the intent, any loss of life due to an overdose is tragic and any overdose can have severe and lasting repercussions.